Dapitan Kingdom: Early history

 In the early 17th century, Father Ignacio Alcina recorded that a certain Datung Sumanga of Leyte wooed the princess Bugbung Humasanum, of Bohol, and married her after raiding Imperial China and afterwards were the precursors of the people there.

+A jade bead uncovered from the vicinity of the Dapitan Polity of Bohol.
+Jade carving requires advanced industry in ancient times as jade is harder than steel.

 In 1667, Father Francisco Combes, in his Historia de Mindanao, mentioned that the people of the island of Panglao had once invaded mainland Bohol, subsequently imposing their economic and political dominance in the area.
 They considered the previous inhabitants of the islands their slaves by reason of war, as witnessed, for example, by how Datu Pagbuaya, one of the rulers of Panglao, considered Datu Sikatuna his vassal and relative.
 The invasion of mainland Bohol by the people of Panglao ushered in the birth of the so-called Bohol "kingdom", also known as the "Dapitan Kingdom of Bohol".
 The Bohol "kingdom" prospered under the reign of the two brother rulers of Panglao, Datu Dailisan and Datu Pagbuaya, with trade links established with neighboring Southeast Asian countries, particularly with the Sultanate of Ternate.
 Alcina referred to it as the "Venice of the Visayas" since it was a maritime focused Kedatuan with flourishing canals and was composed of 10,000 stilt buildings in the water.
 The flourishing of trade in the Bohol "kingdom" is owed to its strategic location along the busy trading channels of Cebu and Butuan.
 For other countries such as Ternate to gain access to the busy trade ports of the Visayas, they need to first forge diplomatic ties with the Bohol "kingdom".

 Relations between the Sultanate of Ternate in the Moluccas, and Bohol, soured when the Ternatan sultan learned of the sad fate of his emissary and his men, who were executed by the two ruling chieftains of Bohol as punishment for abusing one of the concubines.
 For revenge, Ternate sent twenty joangas disguised as friendly traders with the aide of Portuguese artillery and some men to attack Bohol.
 Caught unaware, the inhabitants of Bohol could not defend themselves against the Ternatan raiders, who were also equipped with sophisticated firearms like muskets and arquebuses, which the Boholanos saw for the first time.
 Many Boholanos lost their lives in this conflict, including Dailisan.
 After the raid, Pagbuaya, who was left as the sole reigning chief of the island, decided to abandon Bohol together with the rest of the freemen as they considered Bohol island unfortunate and accursed.
 They settled on the northern coast of the island of Mindanao, where they established the Dapitan settlement.